AmoghSInamdar/DSprites-extended/README.md

 ## Note to users

 Since pillow applies most transforms while the shapes are being rendered, this code does not provide a convenient interface for extensions.
-To extend the dataset to include more attributes, users will likely need to modify the code for the generation of each shape.
+To extend the dataset to include more attributes, you will likely need to modify the code for the generation of each shape.